SilentImp/performance_article/eng.md

      metrics: metric.txt
    ```

-   The artifact will have type `reports:metrics`
+   The artifact will have the type `reports:metrics`

 Now let's make Size Limit to generate a report.
 To do so we need to change `package.json`: